steveloughran/spark/docs/cloud-integration.md

 reliable.
 There is a special output committer for Parquet, the `org.apache.spark.sql.execution.datasources.parquet.DirectParquetOutputCommitter` which bypasses the rename phase.

 *Critical* speculative execution does not work against object stores which do not support atomic directory renames.
-Your output may get corrupted
+Your output may get corrupted.

+*Warning* even non-speculative execution is at risk of leaving the output of a job in an inconsistent state if a "Direct" output committer is used and executors fail.

 ### Data is not written until the output stream's `close()` operation.

-Data to be written to the object store is usually buffered to a local file or stored in memory, until one of: there is enough data to crete a partition in a multi-partitioned upload, or when the output stream's `close()` operation is done.
+Data to be written to the object store is usually buffered to a local file or stored in memory, until one of: there is enough data to create a partition in a multi-partitioned upload (where enabled), or when the output stream's `close()` operation is done.

 - If the process writing the data fails, nothing may have been written.
 - Data may be visible in the object store until the entire output stream is complete